plausible/docs/docs/script-extensions.md

 <script defer data-domain="yourdomain.com" src="https://plausible.io/js/script.outbound-links.js"></script>
 ```

 This approach makes sure that you only load the code that will actually be used on your website.
-Websites should not have to load dozens or hundreds of kilobytes of dead JavaScript code on every page load which degrades the user experience and causes unnecessary network traffic.
+Websites shouldn't have to load dozens or hundreds of kilobytes of dead JavaScript code on every page load which degrades the user experience and causes unnecessary network traffic.

 ## All our script extensions